Text and Patterns: For Effective Chain of Thought, It Takes Two to Tango: Abstract

 \section{Abstract}

-Reasoning is a key pillar of human cognition and intelligence.
 In the past decade, we witnessed dramatic gains in natural language processing and an unprecedented scaling of large language models.
-Recent work has characterized the capability of few-shot prompting techniques such as chain of thought to emulate human reasoning in large language models.
-This hallmark feature of few-shot prompting, combined with ever scaling language models, opened a vista of possibilities to solve various tasks, such as math word problems, code completion, commonsense reasoning.
-Chain of thought prompting (\cotp) further pushes the performance of models in a few-shot setup, by supplying intermediate steps and urging the model to follow the same process.
-Despite its compelling performance, the genesis of reasoning capability in these models is less explored.
-This work initiates the preliminary steps towards a deeper understanding of reasoning mechanisms in large language models.
-To that end, we employ counterfactual reasoning with the hope of unraveling a meaningful connection between text and pattern understanding and effective \cotp.
-We identify and define the key components of a prompt: symbols, patterns, and text.
-We examine the ability of large language models to reason and delve into their limitations by means of counterfactual probing recipes.
-Specifically, our work centers around querying the model while controlling for all but one component in a prompt.
-We then analyze the performance divergence across the queries.
-Our results suggest the presence of factual patterns in a prompt is \textit{not} necessary for the success of \cotp.
-Nonetheless, we empirically show that relying solely on patterns is also insufficient for high quality results.
-We posit that text imbues patterns with commonsense knowledge and meaning.
-Our exhaustive empirical analysis provides qualitative examples of the symbiotic relationship between text and patterns.
-Such systematic understanding of \cotp enables us to devise concise chain of thought, dubbed as \ours, where text and patterns are pruned to only retain their key roles, while delivering on par or slightly higher solve task rate.
-While crucial, this delicate relationship between text and patterns may be the Achilles heel of few-shot prompting in large language models.
-That is, it may lead to brittle performance as a consequence of slight modification in prompts.
-However, there is a silver lining.
-The scale of these models, combined with further research into their underpinnings, may unlock robust reasoning capabilities with revolutionary applications.
+These developments have been accelerated by the advent of few-shot techniques such as chain of thought (\cotp) prompting.
+Specifically, \cotp pushes the performance of large language models in a few-shot setup by augmenting the prompts with intermediate steps.
+Despite impressive results across various tasks, the reasons behind their success have not been explored.
+This work uses counterfactual prompting to develop a deeper understanding of \cotp-based few-shot prompting mechanisms in large language models.
+We first systematically identify and define the key components of a prompt: \textit{symbols}, \textit{patterns}, and \textit{text}.
+Then, we devise and conduct an exhaustive set of deliberated experiments across four different tasks, by querying the model with counterfactual prompts where only one of these components is altered.
+Our experiments across three models---\palm, \gptt, and \codex---reveal several surprising findings and brings into question the conventional wisdom around few-shot prompting.
+First, the presence of factual patterns in a prompt is practically \textit{immaterial} to the success of \cotp.
+Second, our results conclude that the primary role of intermediate steps may not be to facilitate learning ``how'' to solve a task.
+The intermediate steps are rather a beacon for the model to realize ``what'' symbols to replicate in the output to form a factual answer.
+As such, the patterns are merely a channel to ``trick'' the model into forming sentences that resemble correct answers.
+This pathway is facilitated by text, which imbues patterns with commonsense knowledge and meaning.
+Our empirical and qualitative analysis reveals that a symbiotic relationship between text and patterns explains the success of few-shot prompting: \textit{text helps extract commonsense from the question to help patterns, and patterns enforce task understanding and direct text generation.} Such systematic understanding of \cotp enables us to devise a concise chain of thought, dubbed as \ours, where text and patterns are pruned by over 20$\%$, only retaining their key roles.
+We achieve this reduction in the number of tokens while delivering on par or slightly higher solve task rate.

 \rule{4cm}{0.4pt}

 {$^*$Work done when Aman Madaan was a student researcher at Google Research, Brain Team.}